LassazVegaz/BlazorShoppingApp/README.md

 # An App full of Features

 > [!CAUTION]\
-> This project is created to add a value to the author's CV.
+> This project is created to add value to the author's CV.
 If the project is duplicated without proper credits, it will not add any value to the author's CV.
 Therefore, if this application is part of any other application, credits should be added.
 Check [LICENSE.txt](./LICENSE.txt)

-Target of this project is to build an application (or system when speaking very technically) full of trending features using trending libraries, frameworks and coding patterns.
+The target of this project is to build an application (or system when speaking very technically) full of trending features using trending libraries, frameworks and coding patterns.

-Business domain and the requirements of the application are not very focused as much as the focus on technologies.
-The main traget is to learn new things by doing them.
-But still it has to be a logical application.
+The business domain and the requirements of the application are not as focused as much as the focus on technologies.
+The main target is to learn new things by doing them.
+But still, it has to be a logical application.
 So this is basically a shopping app.

 ## Technologies used